TOP STORIES

 Yes – definitely more women in the field of architecture now than when I started.
 Also, I have seen progress in how people react when I tell them I am an architect.

-How do you feel a diverse workforce impacts a project?
+How do you feel that having a workforce of people from all walks of life impacts a project?

-Diversity in design professionals is critical.
 We can only design based off our personal experiences but no one else has the same experiences as me.
-Diversity amongst design professionals brings diverse design solutions to create environments that can make more people feel welcome and supported in our projects.
+Differences in perspecitives and experiences amongst design professionals brings design solutions that create environments that can make more people feel welcome and supported in our projects.

 Are you involved in any professional groups?